cardano-foundation/developer-portal/docs/cardano-integration/running-cardano.md

 :::note

-Each network has its own `config` file, `genesis` file(s), `topology` file and its own unique identifier called the **Network Magic**.
+Each network has a `config` file, `genesis` file(s), `topology` file, and unique identifier called the **Network Magic**.

-This section will be updated as new **Cardano** networks come online with their respective configuration files and **Network Magic**.
+This section will be updated when new **Cardano** networks come online with their respective configuration files and **Network Magic**.
 :::

-Now maybe you are asking what is the difference between `mainnet` and `testnet` and why are there two networks?
-To put simply, **Cardano** is an open-source blockchain and anyone is free to spin-up their own networks based on the **Cardano** software components.
-The `mainnet` network is the very first one that was established way back in 2017 during the start of the **Byron** era.
-In a way, everyone partcipating in the network has agreed or made a consensus that this is where all the real value of **Cardano** lives.
+You might be asking what the difference is between `mainnet` and `testnet` and why there are two networks?
+To put it simply, **Cardano** is an open-source blockchain, and anyone is free to spin up a network based on **Cardano's** software components.
+The `mainnet` network was the first one established during the start of the **Byron** era in 2017.
+And everyone participating in the network agreed that is where all the real value of **Cardano** lives.

-But testing the network features and capabilities can be expensive and will consume real value.
-So [InputOutputGlobal](https://iohk.io) has spun-up a sandbox version of the network, where instead of using real `ADA` tokens for transactions you will instead use the `tADA` or **Test ADA** that lives in the **sandbox** version and we call this the `testnet`.
-Alternatively, you can also spin-up your own custom **Cardano** network but that is outside the scope of this guide.
+ Testing the network's features and capabilities can be expensive and will consume real value.
+So [Input-Output Global](https://iohk.io) has spun up a sandbox or testnet version of the network.
+Instead of using real `ADA` tokens for transactions, you use the `tADA` or **Test ADA**.
+Alternatively, you can spin up your own custom **Cardano** network, but that is outside the scope of this guide.

 ### Running the node